msank00/msank00.github.io/_posts/2019-08-05-blog_203_ML_NLP_Part_1.md

 **Example 2: Topic Modeling**

-Imagine if you wanted to decompose a term-document matrix, where each column represented a document, and each element in the document represented the weight of a certain word (the weight might be the raw count or the tf-idf weighted count or some other encoding scheme; those details are not important here).
+Imagine if you wanted to decompose a `term-document` matrix, where each column represented a document, and each element in the document represented the weight of a certain word (the weight might be the raw count or the tf-idf weighted count or some other encoding scheme; those details are not important here).

-NMF decomposition of the term-document matrix would yield components that could be considered “topics”, and decompose each document into a weighted sum of topics.
+> :fire: NMF decomposition of the `term-document` matrix would yield components that could be considered `topics`, and **decompose each document** into a **weighted sum of topics**.
 This is called topic modeling and is an important application of NMF.

 NMF ensures that after decomposition the values are non-negative, which brings lots of meaningful insight which wouldn't have been possible in other decomposition.